-The Mimosa hostilis has a shallow and aggressive root system.
+Mimosa hostilis has a shallow and aggressive root system.
 It will wind its way under brick paths and concrete sidewalks, lifting the solid structure from its soil moorings.
-The branches tend to droop and sag, causing a natural barrier when planted next to walking paths.
+The branches tend to droop and sag, creating a natural barrier when planted next to walking paths.

 Webworms and mites will make quick work of an otherwise healthy tree.
 Look for these pests early on before they attack the tender stem and get under the bark of the tree.

 Cottony cushion scale insects also enjoy the mimosa's branches and leaves.
 They look like soft, billowy piles of fluff on the leaves and stems of the mimosa.
 These can be particularly difficult to remove.

 A common problem that mimosas have is fusarium wilt.
 It can quickly kill the flowering tree when it is young and just starting to gain a foothold in its growth.